tclrd/tclrd_vehiclekeys/README.md

 Add config for giving player keys on lockpick/hotwire success Refactor lockpicking function for readibility
-Replace PlayCustomSounds dependency with native audio for lock sounds and maybe add ignition sounds
+Replace PlayCustomSounds dependency with native audio for lock sounds and maybe add ignition sounds Replace locked state with lockStatus state to match ox_core naming convention using 0 = unlocked and 1 = locked

 ## Vehicle Lock System for ox_core